jw1912/bullet/README.md

 Used exclusively to train architectures of the form `(SparseInput -> N)x2 -> MoreHiddenLayers -> 1`.

+If you need to train on CPU, you can use the [legacy branch](https://github.com/jw1912/bullet/tree/legacy).

 Currently Supported Games:
 - Chess
 - Ataxx